dadi/api/README.md

 ### Install API

 The quickest way to get started with *API* is to use [DADI CLI](https://github.com/dadi/cli).
-If you haven't installed it already:
+To install it for the first time, run:

 ```bash
 npm install @dadi/cli -g